Customer Service Definition

 VoC Closed-Loop Process

 If customers take the time to provide feedback to help contact centers improve service, organizations should close the loop with customers.
-Put simply, after receiving the customer feedback, action it and share it with customers.
+Put simply, after receiving the customer feedback, action it and share it with customers and employees.

 Contact center leaders are increasing investments in VoC programs and software that employ a VoC closed-loop process.
 At SQM, our VoC closed-loop process consists of four steps – Identify, Develop, Check, and Act (IDCA) to improve FCR and customer service performance.
 The four ongoing sequential steps of our IDCA VoC closed-loop process are: